Ashiq3/atria-3d-portfolio/REPOSITORY_SETUP_STATUS.md

 ## Summary

-The local repository is fully configured and ready to be pushed to GitHub.
+The local repository has been successfully pushed to GitHub.
 All necessary workflows, documentation, and scripts have been created.
 The remaining tasks require manual intervention through the GitHub web interface or additional tools.